-Standardized Scoring of Aptitude and Ability Tests in Psychometric Assessments
+Standardized Scoring of Aptitude and Ability Tests

 The goal of test feedback is to present scores so they are meaningful to the audience.
 If you are putting together results for a company making selection decisions, it may be acceptable to assemble a summary of results as “standardized score” numbers.
 For an oral feedback discussion with a test taker however, you will need to explain what results mean without using numbers or statistical terms.